jbee/jbee.github.io/names.md

 Possible names from the example: `"ace"`, `"bed"`, `"becet"`, `"at"`, ...

-The computation is trivial.
+The algorithm is trivial.
-The work is in picking fragments that **always** can be pronounced when concatenated with any of the next possibly picked sets members.
+Picking fragments that **always** can be pronounced when concatenated with any of the next possibly picked sets members is the tricky part.
 As we can play with the fragments in our minds easily this allows for the fun of a design activity.